-DIY Garage Door Insulation Kits keep your garage cool in the summer and warm in the winter.
+DIY Garage Door Insulation keeps your garage cool in the summer and warm in the winter.

 What is the best garage door insulation?
 If you live in the southern or southwest US, chances are you have experienced how much heat can build up in your garage.
 The source of this heat buildup may be your garage door.
 Your uninsulated or underinsulated overhead garage door allows radiant heat waves to penetrate through it, trapping excess heat in your garage.
-EcoFoil insulation garage door kits use reflective foil bubble insulation to block the transfer of radiant heat energy through your garage door.
+EcoFoil insulation uses reflective foil bubble insulation to block the transfer of radiant heat energy through your garage door.

 - Approx thickness is 5/16"